 https://gstplatform.com/gst-recent-updates/feed/ 0

-GST E INVOICE https://gstplatform.com/gst-e-invoices/?utm_source=rss&utm_medium=rss&utm_campaign=gst-e-invoices https://gstplatform.com/gst-e-invoices/#respond Fri, 27 Dec 2019 10:48:00 +0000 https://gstplatform.com/?p=1397 MYTH VS REALITY IN GST E INVOICES GST E Invoices are going to be implemented in GST from April 2020.
-The government has already notified the persons having turnover more than 100 crores as the class of person who shall make GST invoices electronically.
-GSTN has come out with several Myths and Facts […]
+GST E INVOICE https://gstplatform.com/gst-e-invoices/?utm_source=rss&utm_medium=rss&utm_campaign=gst-e-invoices https://gstplatform.com/gst-e-invoices/#respond Fri, 27 Dec 2019 10:48:00 +0000 https://gstplatform.com/?p=1397 MYTH VS REALITY IN GST E INVOICES GST E Invoices are going to be implemented in GST from […]

-The post GST E INVOICE appeared first on GST Platform.
+The post GST E INVOICE appeared first on GST Platform .

 ]]>